The Doctor of Nursing Practice (DNP) program at UL Lafayette is designed to make you a leader in a constantly changing and complex healthcare system.

 - BSN-to-DNP track option

-- Coursework is online with the exception of on-campus activities immediately prior to the start of the program and at the conclusion of the program when synthesis projects are presented.
-There are several courses in the curriculum (residency courses) with practicum requirements.
+- Coursework is online with the exception of two-day intensive prior to the start of the program and at the conclusion of the program when synthesis projects are presented.
+Residency courses in the curriculum include practicum requirements.